nautobot/nautobot-app-floor-plan/docs/user/app_overview.md

 Included is a non-exhaustive list of capabilities beyond a standard MVC (model view controller) paradigm.

-- Provides visualization of objects (devices, power panels, power feeds and racks) on a floor map.
+- Provides visualization of Objects (Devices, Power Panels, Power Feeds and Racks) on a floor map.
-- Provides visualization of power panels, and racks being assigned to a rack group on a floor map.
+- Provides visualization of Power Panels, and Racks being assigned to a Rack Group on a floor map.
-- Provides visualization of tenant and tenant groups for objects on a floor map.
+- Provides visualization of Tenant and Tenant Groups for objects on a floor map.
 - Provides easy navigation from floor map to object and subsequently device from Rack.
 - Provides the ability to assign Objects to coordinates / tiles.
   - From the Floor Plan UI